 OneBeacon writes both property insurance and casualty insurance.
 Property insurance generally covers the financial consequences of accidental losses to the insured's property, such as a business's building, inventory and equipment or personal property.
 Premiums from ocean and inland marine, certain commercial multiple peril and fire and allied lines generally represent OneBeacon's property lines of business, and claims from such business are typically reported and settled in a relatively short period of time.
 Casualty insurance (often referred to as liability insurance) generally covers the financial consequences of a legal liability of an individual or an organization resulting from negligent acts or omissions causing bodily injury and/or property damage to a third party.
 Premiums from general liability, workers compensation, commercial auto liability and certain commercial multiple peril policies generally represent OneBeacon's casualty lines of business, and claims from such business can take years, even decades, to settle.
-OneBeacon's Specialty Products and Specialty Industry divisions each write business.
+OneBeacon's Specialty Products and Specialty Industry divisions each write business in both the property and casualty lines, as well as other lines of business such as accident and health insurance, credit insurance and surety business.
 In July 2015, OneBeacon exited the multiple peril crop insurance ("MPCI") business and the related crop-hail business (collectively, "Crop Business") and as a result has no material net exposure related to the Crop Business (See "OneBeacon Crop Insurance" on page 6).
 Additionally, in 2014 OneBeacon exited its lawyers professional liability business.